Hitman 2 (2018 video game): Design and story

 The studio initially planned to include five massive maps in the game but decided to include six maps, some of which are smaller in scale.
+As the game was no longer episodic in structure, the team wanted the maps in the game to be more "consistent" in quality.
 The game's locations were chosen early in the game's development; each level was assigned to a "track team" that would be responsible for its level design, targets, and opportunities.
 As with the original Hitman, there are two types of levels in this game; "fortresses"—areas the player must infiltrate—and "snailhouses", levels with a circular design in which players are encouraged to explore the peripheral areas.
 The team visited the Maldives and Mumbai to ensure the locations in the game were authentic.
 According to the team, they did not intend to create an accurate version of these locations but wanted to "evoke the smells, tastes, and sounds of these places".
 One of the design principles was to ensure each map would have spaces players could familiarize themselves with while providing an element of surprise by showing operations that are typically conducted in secret.
 For instance, players can disguise themselves to enter areas of a bank that are off-limits to the public.
 IO experimented with the two established designs.
-For instance, Mumbai is a reverse fortress in which the player must identify an unknown civilian and eliminate them in a public area.
+For instance, player must identify an unknown civilian as the assassination target and eliminate them in a public area in Mumbai.
 Track teams needed to decide on the items featured in each level.
 Items and outfits generally are categorized as specific items used for mission stories, and items that were designed to fit each map's aesthetic.
 Hitman 2 added regional accents to many of its maps, such as the Mumbai and Colombia levels.

-IO Interactive described Miami as the "biggest level we have ever done" during pre-release interviews stating there are "almost 2000 NPCs in the crowd".
-The idea of the mission was appealing to developers as games set at race events usually have the player driving in the race whereas this mission would let players explore everywhere else like the paddocks and stands.
-They went back and forth on whether by default Sierra Knox should win the race but ultimately decided to make her lose so that players can make the decision to set her up to win themselves, which adds to player agency and provides a sense of poetic justice.
-The race will end after around 20 minutes, after which Knox will start wandering around the VIP areas on foot, opening up new assassination opportunities.
-However, instead of forcing players to wait around the developers implemented ways to let players end the race early, allowing them to control the schedule of the level.
-The map layout is split into two halves with the race track down the middle, and each half is designed around one of the two targets.
-As a result, the level designers spent a lot of time finding many ways to let players cross the track such as overpasses and underground passageways.